Illustration showing two people looking at a screen with a career path arrow pointing to the future.

 © Christian Briggs and Interaction Design Foundation, CC BY-SA 3.0

-These opportunities don’t happen at work or in a design course.
-They happen every day all around you.
-Remember that unusable app that made you feel like tearing your hair out?
-Try to identify the root problem and then sketch a better version.
-Bonus points for testing your improved version on a friend.
-Do you overhear complaints at your company about a system or a process?
-Have conversations with the people affected, identify the cause of their frustration, and design a solution.
-Or two.
-Or three.
+It’s a good thing to keep in mind that these opportunities aren’t things that happen at work or chances that pop up in a design course; no, they happen every day, all around you.
+Do you remember that unusable app that made you feel like tearing your hair out—or yell at it while you were on the phone with someone who wondered just how bad it must be—because it was that bad?
+Well, try to find out what the root problem is—and no pun intended on “root” with hair—and then go sketch a better version.
+You’ll get bonus points for testing your improved version on a friend.
+Do you overhear complaints at your company or where you work about a system or a process that some people there can’t stand?
+Have conversations with those folks who are affected, identify what’s causing their frustration, and then—we might have a drumroll here—design a solution, or two; or three.

 Communicate Brilliantly